Planning One Day in New York City? Start with These 10 Ideas

 Guggenheim Museum

-10. Do a New York City Food Tour or Eat Your Way Through the City
+Do a New York City Food Tour—or Just Eat Your Way Through the City

-One of my childhood summer NYC favorites is the coquito ice cream.
-If you see a vendor pushing a small ice cream cart, don’t be afraid to stop them.
-They usually carry a few flavors, but coconut is my favorite.
+One of my favorite summer treats growing up in NYC was coquito ice cream.
+If you spot a vendor with a small pushcart, don’t hesitate to flag them down—they usually have a few flavors, but coconut is always my go-to.

-Or, if you’re not interested in a tour, eat your way through the city.
+Not into a tour?
+Just eat your way through the city.

 New York City Food Cart Walking Tour [book here]